apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 sending user's information (current as of when the message was sent), so this is an example of a nested object in ADM.
-Chirp messages can optionally contain the sender's location, which is modeled via the senderLocation field of spatial type _point_; the question mark following the field type indicates its optionality.
+Chirp messages can optionally contain the sender's location, which is modeled via the senderLocation field of spatial type _geometry_; the question mark following the field type indicates its optionality.
 An optional field is like a nullable field in SQL---it may be present or missing, but when it's present, its value's data type will conform to the datatype's specification.
 The sendTime field illustrates the use of a temporal primitive type, _datetime_.